HeardLibrary/digital-scholarship/script/r/structures.md

 myDataFrame <- read.csv(file.choose())
 ```

-To practice using this function, save the file [t-test.csv](https://raw.githubusercontent.com/HeardLibrary/digital-scholarship/master/data/r/t-test.csv) somewhere on your computer.
-Right click on the link in the previous sentence, and select **Save Linke As...**.
-Then paste the line in the example above into the Console pane of RStudio and press **Enter**.
+To practice using this function, download and save the file [t-test.csv](https://raw.githubusercontent.com/HeardLibrary/digital-scholarship/master/data/r/t-test.csv) somewhere on your computer.
+To do that, right click on the link in the previous sentence, and select **Save Link As...**.
+After you have downloaded the file, paste the line in the example above into the Console pane of RStudio and press **Enter**.
 The data frame `myDataFrame` should appear in the summary pane in the upper right, and if you click on its name, you can see the table in a tab in the upper left pane.

 **From a URL**